Connect with others who understand.

 One MyEczemaTeam member has found that cool — but not cold — water helps with ear eczema.
 As they explained, “Cool water helps, and Benadryl at night.”

-MyEczemaTeam members have had success working with dermatologists to resolve their ear eczema.
-As one shared, “I have an outbreak in and around my ears.
+One MyEczemaTeam member wrote, “I have an outbreak in and around my ears.
 This comes and goes frequently.
 I manage it with topical meds.”

 Have you developed eczema on your ears?
 How have you managed it?
-Share your experience and tips in the comments below or by posting on MyEczemaTeam.
+Share your experience and tips in the comments below or by posting on your Activities page.

 All updates must be accompanied by text or a picture.